wangshu24/tabmanage/README.md

 ## 📸 UI Overview
 - **Popup**
-  - Minimal card-style list of priority tabs with spacing.
+  - Minimal card-style list of priority tabs.
-  - Buttons to add current tab and refresh list.
+  - Buttons to add current tab, remove a tab, and remove all.
 - **Overlay**
   - Small floating box in the top-right corner of the page.
   - Lists your priority tabs.